 As a customer journey map can be quite complex and time-consuming, there is a simpler version, the empathy map, which pursues similar goals.
 However, instead of mapping the entire customer journey with its phases and touchpoints, the empathy map is more of an extension of a persona.

-At the end you will have a visualization of the person in question, surrounded by six sections:
+At the end you will have a visualisation of the person in question, surrounded by six sections:

 - Think and feel.
 What is important to these people?
 What are they concerned with?
 What worries and hopes do they have?